The best meats to grill

 Simple & quick

-Pork chops, ribeye, strip steak, T-bone, filet mignon or porterhouse are all good go-to options.
+Pork chops are good go-to options.
 These just need a little salt, pepper and a few minutes on the grill to perfect.

 Slow cooking

-If you have a little more time, try slow cooking with pork cuts like ribs or butt and beef cuts like brisket or tri-tip.
+If you have a little more time, try slow cooking with pork cuts like ribs or butt.
 Slow cooking is the perfect way to achieve fall-apart tenderness with extra smoky flavor.

 Feeding a crowd

 If you’re feeding lots of hungry bellies but still want an impressive display, a roast is the perfect option.
-Tri-tip, beef tenderloin, London broil or prime rib will create more servings than a single cut of steak.
-Pork butt is another great option!
+Pork butt is a great option!

 Master these Open Prairie cuts